Sachin2903/Java_DSA/javaPart2.md

 Array

 - fixed size
 - primitive data types can be stored
 ArrayList

 - dynamic size
 - primitive data types
-  can't be stored directly
+  can't be stored directly have to use int --> Integer , char --> Caracter have to use rapper

 store object of a class